SilviaChen/wanting.github.io/index.md

 ---
 layout: default
 title: Home
-image: /assets/images/2021-11-14-selfie.JPG
+image: {{site.baseurl}}/assets/images/2021-11-14-selfie.JPG
 ---

 # Hi there,

-My name is Wan-Ting a.k.a Silvia, a python developer came from Taiwan and live in East London.
+My name is Wan-Ting a.k.a.
+Silvia, a python developer came from Taiwan and live in East London.

 I graduated from National Taipei University of Technology with master degree in Electronic Engineering and from Tamkang University with bachelor degree in Computer Science and Information Engineering.